denver-code/nftgenerator/README.md

+## Attention!
+A powerful computer may be required!

 ## About
 This repository provides various utilities to help you build your NFT collection:
 - Generate images from source layers / Merge layers in the specified order